PET HEALTH

 Lifestyle changes

-Once you’ve received your diagnosis, your vet should work with your family on lifestyle changes.
-You should work together to gain control of hyperthyroidism.
-One option is to feed your cat veterinary prescription diets.
-These diets are low in iodine, which can help minimize their symptoms.¹
+Once you’ve received the diagnosis, your vet can work with your family on lifestyle changes to gain control of hyperthyroidism.
+This may involve feeding your cat a specialty diet.
+Hyperthyroidism diets are low in iodine — which can help minimize symptoms — and are typically given to diagnosed cats for the rest of their lives.2,3

-At the same time, pet parents are encouraged to get their cats to exercise more.
-Talk to your vet about ways to boost your pets energy levels or manage their play time throughout the day.
+Your vet may also encourage you to give your cat more exercise.
+Talk to your vet about ways to boost your cat’s energy levels through solutions like catnip or manage their playtime throughout the day.

 Medications and therapy

-Medications for hyperthyroidism in cats are prescribed on a case by case basis.
-Currently, there’s only one FDA approved medication to treat feline hyperthyroidism called methimazole.¹,² The brand name of methimazole is called Felimazole.² The dosage may vary but typically a cat is given this oral medication twice a day, every 12 hours.¹,²
+Medications for hyperthyroidism in cats are prescribed on a case-by-case basis.
+Currently, there’s only one FDA-approved medication to treat feline hyperthyroidism called methimazole.3,5 The dosage may vary — but typically, a cat is given this oral medication every 12 hours.3,5

-Another option may be something called radioactive iodine therapy.¹ This therapy works by injecting iodine into the thyroid glands, which destroys the overactive tissues.
-Pet parents should know that this method is often considered safe, simple, and effective for most cats.
+Another option may be radioactive iodine therapy, which works by injecting iodine into the thyroid glands, destroying the overactive tissues.2,3 This method is often considered safe, simple, and effective for most cats.

 Surgery

-Your vet may suggest surgically removing any tumors found on your cat’s glands.
-Some cats don’t qualify for surgery because of their age and health.
-For example, if your cat has liver disease and they’re diagnosed with hyperthyroidism, your vet may think it’s too risky to perform a surgery.
+Your vet may suggest surgically removing the affected thyroid glands.2,3 Some cats don’t qualify for surgery because of their age and health.
+For example, if your cat has kidney disease and they’re diagnosed with hyperthyroidism, your vet may decide it’s too risky to perform surgery.3